 The most commonly reported STI after chlamydial infection.
 Classic presentation is a man with a urethral discharge; women are often asymptomatic but may have vaginal discharge.
 If left untreated, Neisseria gonorrhoeae can disseminate to cause skin and synovial infections.
 Rarer complications include meningitis, endocarditis, and perihepatic abscesses.
 High rates of antimicrobial resistance have been reported, and antibiotic treatment should be guided by local and national guidelines.

 A common sexually transmitted infection caused by a spirochetal bacterium.
 Clinical presentation is often asymptomatic but can manifest in a number of ways.
 Diagnosis is usually straightforward after clinical exam and serologic testing; treatment is with penicillin.
-Untreated syphilis facilitates HIV transmission and causes considerable morbidity, such as cardiovascular and neurologic disease.
+Untreated syphilis facilitates HIV transmission and causes considerable morbidity, such as cardiovascular and neurologic disease, as well as a congenital syndrome in newborn babies.

-Lymphogranuloma venereum is caused by Chlamydia trachomatis serovars L1, L2, or L3.
-The primary manifestation of infection is a painless penile or vulvar inflammation and genital or anal ulceration, often unnoticed by the patient.
+Lymphogranuloma venereum (LGV) is caused by Chlamydia trachomatisgenovars/serovars L1, L2, or L3.
+The primary manifestation of infection is a painless penile or vulvar inflammation and ulceration at the site of inoculation, often unnoticed by the patient.
 Chronic inflammation can lead to scarring and fibrosis causing lymphedema of the genitals, or formation of strictures and fistulae if anorectal involvement.
 Identification of LGV serovars of Chlamydia trachomatis from the swab of a genital ulcer or aspiration of a bubo provides definitive diagnosis.

-A sexually transmitted infection caused by the fastidious, gram-negative coccobacillus Haemophilus ducreyi that is common in Africa, Asia, and South America.
+A sexually transmitted infection caused by the fastidious, gram-negative coccobacillus Haemophilus ducreyi, which is most common in resource-poor countries.
 Classically presents with the acute onset of a painful genital ulcer with fluctuant lymphadenitis (bubo formation).
 Chancroid is an important cofactor in HIV transmission, and HIV status must be assessed.
-Most cases resolve with antibiotic therapy, and recurrence is rare.
+Most cases resolve with antibiotic therapy; recurrence is rare.

-An acute ascending polymicrobial infection of the female upper genital tract that is frequently associated with Neisseria gonorrhoeae or Chlamydia trachomatis .
+An acute ascending polymicrobial infection of the female upper genital tract that is frequently associated with Neisseria gonorrhoeae or Chlamydia trachomatis.
 Pelvic inflammatory disease includes endometritis, salpingitis, tubo-ovarian abscess, and pelvic peritonitis.
-May be asymptomatic or present with fever, vomiting, back pain, dyspareunia, lower abdominal pain/discomfort, abnormal vaginal odor, itching, bleeding, or discharge.
+May be asymptomatic or present with fever, vomiting, back pain, dyspareunia, bilateral lower abdominal pain/discomfort, abnormal vaginal odor, itching, bleeding, or discharge.
 Antibiotic therapy generally targets gonorrhea, chlamydia, and anaerobic bacteria.

-In sexually active men (aged <35 years), epididymitis is most commonly caused by Neisseria gonorrhoeae or Chlamydia trachomatis .
-In older men, the causative organisms are usually enteric pathogens, and epididymitis may be associated with bladder outlet obstruction, recent instrumentation of the urinary tract, or systemic illness.
+In sexually active men, epididymitis is most commonly caused by Neisseria gonorrhoeae, Chlamydia trachomatis, or Mycoplasma genitalium.
+In older men (>35 years), the causative organisms are often enteric pathogens, and epididymitis may be associated with bladder outlet obstruction, recent instrumentation of the urinary tract, or systemic illness.
 Treatment relies on supportive measures in conjunction with appropriate antibiotics.

-Infection with HSV-1 or HSV-2 can cause oral, genital, or ocular ulcers.
-First episodes may present with fever and lymphadenopathy.
+Infection with herpes simplex virus type 1 (HSV-1) or HSV type 2 (HSV-2) can cause oral, genital, or ocular ulcers.
+Less commonly, primary or recurrent HSV infections may also present at other sites with neurologic, ocular, hepatic, or respiratory complications.
 HSV establishes latency and periodically reactivates.
 Most reactivations are asymptomatic but can result in transmission of the virus.
+The classic clinical presentation of vesicles progressing to painful ulcers is unusual; atypical and mild symptoms are common, and most people have unrecognized disease.

 The most prevalent form of viral genital mucosal lesions, caused by infection with several types of human papillomavirus (HPV).
 Lesions are usually 1 to 3 mm, flesh-colored, whitish, or hyperpigmented, discrete, sessile, smooth-surfaced exophytic papillomas, or they may coalesce into larger plaques.
 Diagnosis is based on clinical presentation.

 Caused by a retrovirus that infects and replicates in human lymphocytes and macrophages, eroding the integrity of the human immune system over a number of years.
 Diagnosis is established using an initial HIV antibody or combination antibody/antigen test and confirmed using a more specific test.
-Patients should be clinically staged according to WHO or CDC criteria.
+Patients should be clinically staged according to World Health Organization or US Centers for Disease Control and Prevention criteria.
+All patients infected with HIV, regardless of CD4 cell count, should start antiretroviral therapy as soon as possible.

 Post-exposure prophylaxis (PEP) reduces the probability of HIV transmission by 80% when taken within 72 hours following exposure, and for a full 28-day course as prescribed.
 The efficacy of PEP and the potential toxicities and adverse effects of the treatment need to be fully explained to the patient; counseling is an important step in patient management.

-A human papilloma virus (HPV)-related malignancy, preventable by HPV vaccination, screening, and treatment of high-grade dysplasia.
-Pap smear screening followed by colposcopy may diagnose preinvasive disease.
-Locally advanced disease may present with bleeding, discharge, pain, or obstructive uropathy.
+A human papillomavirus (HPV)-related malignancy, preventable by HPV vaccination, screening, and treatment of high-grade dysplasia.
+Cervical cancer screening by cytology (Pap testing) alone, Pap and HPV co-testing, or primary HPV testing may detect pre-invasive disease.
+Patients with advanced disease may present with abnormal vaginal bleeding, postcoital bleeding, vaginal discharge, pelvic or back pain, dyspareunia, or obstructive uropathy.

 Reactive arthritis (ReA) is an inflammatory arthritis that occurs after exposure to certain gastrointestinal and genitourinary infections.
 The classic triad of postinfectious arthritis, nongonococcal urethritis, and conjunctivitis is frequently described but found in only a minority of cases and not required for diagnosis.
 There is no specific test for diagnosing ReA.
 Rather, a group of tests is used to confirm the suspicion in someone who has clinical symptoms suggestive of an inflammatory arthritis in the postvenereal or postdysentery period.
 Treatment is aimed at symptomatic relief and preventing or halting further joint damage.

 Most common routes of transmission are through illicit injection drug use (sharing used needles) and transfusion of contaminated blood products.
 Most infections are asymptomatic; however, hepatic inflammation is often present and can lead to progressive hepatic fibrosis.
-The goal of treatment is to eradicate the virus and achieve a sustained virologic response.
-Therapy has shifted away from the use of pegylated interferon toward oral antiviral therapies.
+The goal of treatment is to eradicate the virus, achieve a sustained virologic response, and prevent disease progression.
+Oral direct-acting antiviral therapies are standard treatment.
 Long-term complications include cirrhosis or hepatocellular carcinoma.

-Vaginal discharge is one of the most common reasons for gynecological visits.
+Vaginal discharge is one of the most common reasons for gynecologic visits; it may be physiologic or pathologic.
+Pathologic causes are commonly due to infection, mainly bacterial vaginosis, vulvovaginal candidiasis, and trichomoniasis.
 The true prevalence of this condition is uncertain because vaginitis, which encompasses the symptom vaginal discharge, is often asymptomatic, self-diagnosed, and self-treated.
-Etiologies include infectious and noninfectious causes.

-Dyspareunia, or painful sexual intercourse, is a common complaint among women.
-It may result from various causes, including inflammatory/infectious, mucosal, and musculoskeletal conditions.
+Dyspareunia, or painful sexual intercourse, is a common symptom among women.
+It may result from various causes, including inflammatory, infectious, mucosal, and musculoskeletal conditions.

 Dysuria is a common condition but can be challenging to diagnose, as it is often present in conjunction with other lower urinary tract symptoms.
 Although urinary tract infection is the most common cause, any infectious or inflammatory condition affecting the genitourinary system may cause dysuria.